TAI-EPAM/jdi-cucumber-test-generator/README.md

 2) Select "maven projects"->"plugins"->"tomcat7".
 3) Execute "run-war" target.
 Wait for IDEA to build and deploy .war package.
 4) Open browser and navigate to "localhost:8080/cucumber/swagger-ui.html#/"
+5) In first start use default login

+>The application has one user with role Admin by default.
+>Please use "admin@mail.com" as login and "admin" as password for login.
+>We recomend changing default password for this user.

 ## What technologies we used